stashed/docs/docs/addons/postgres/overview.md

 7. Finally, when the restore process is complete, the Job sends Prometheus metrics to the Pushgateway and update the `RestoreSession` status to reflect restore completion.

-## Next
+## Next Steps

-- Install PostgreSQL addon for Stash by following the guide from [here](/docs/addons/postgres/setup/install.md)
+- Install PostgreSQL addon for Stash following the guide from [here](/docs/addons/postgres/setup/install.md).